 These two women, who had formed a lasting bond based on how much they had in common, now found themselves bound together for eternity by the worst possible fate.
 They had each lost a child in the most senseless way possible.
 Brooke and Paula had now joined an ever-growing group of individuals who’d lost loved ones to gun violence.

 In this particular tragedy, the shooter claimed the lives of nineteen innocent people, but in the process, he destroyed entire families, a school, and a community.
 He’d committed the most selfish act a human being is capable of, and the resulting agony he caused could not be measured.
-It had only required three minutes in the present to eliminate the futures of his victims.
+It had only required three minutes in the present to eliminate the future of his victims.
 For his efforts, his name would become a footnote in history for the ugliest of reasons.
 He would forever be known as a mass murderer.

 It was just a matter of time.